 Due to mailbox size limitations, course materials shipments are undeliverable to most residential addresses containing a suite or apartment number.
 In these cases, you will need to wait for the pickup notice or visit your local postal outlet to pick up your course material package.

 Canada Post’s Commercial Expedited Parcel Service delivery service standards are:

-- Shipments outside of Canada – Students will be responsible for shipping charges on any deliveries outside of Canada, as well as an administrative fee of $35.
-This amount will be charged to the student’s credit card.
-Federal Express will be used to ship all deliveries outside of Canada.
-Overseas requests will require further estimation.
+- Shipments outside of Canada – Students will be responsible for shipping charges on any deliveries outside of Canada, an administrative fee, and may be subject to additional duties and taxes.
+Express will be used to ship all deliveries outside of Canada.
+Overseas requests may include additional costs.